Administrative Team

 Lori Deach

-Lori started working with young children in high school at local childcare centers.
-After graduating from Suffolk College in 1998, she was introduced to the Montessori philosophy when she was hired as a toddler assistant at Computer Associates International where she worked for six years.
-It was during that time that Lori was offered a scholarship to attend the Association Montessori Internationale in Denver, CO, and completed her AMI certification in 2003.
+Lori started working with young children during high school with an early education program that connected her with local childcare centers.
+After graduating with her associate’s degree from Suffolk College in 1998, she was introduced to the Montessori philosophy where she worked as a toddler assistant at Computer Associates International where she worked for six years.
+It was during that time that she was offered a scholarship to attend the Association Montessori Internationale in Denver, CO, and completed her AMI certification in 2003.

-In her spare time, Lori enjoys relaxing and traveling with her husband and daughters.
-She also enjoys playing her ukuleles, riding ATVs, hiking, and reading whenever she can!
+In her spare time, Lori enjoys relaxing at the lake and traveling with her husband and her two teenage daughters (who also attended TNS when they were younger).
+She also enjoys playing her ukulele, riding ATVs, and supporting her children’s lacrosse adventures!

 Lori Deach